Torn Disc Low Back Pain Diagnosis & Treatment Options

-Accurate and thorough diagnosis is key to selecting the best treatment options.
+For a patient suffering from low back pain, it is essential to get the most accurate and thorough diagnosis, in order to select the best treatment options for a torn disc patient.
 An MRI is a significant diagnostic tool that allows the physician to observe any abnormalities or changes in the spine and the disc.
-On an MRI, disc tears can show up as a white high intensity zone on the posterior disc.
+On an MRI, torn disc can show up as a white high intensity zone on the posterior disc.
 In addition to the MRI, if one or more spinal discs are suspected as the pain source, the doctor may order a provocative discogram or discography.
 During this sterile procedure, the suspect discs are injected with a contrast dye to make each disc visible under fluoroscopy.
 Provocative discography helps the doctor to see the shape and size of the intervertebral disc.
 The injection of the contrast dye alters the pressure within the disc and may ‘provoke’ or reproduce the patient’s pain pattern thereby helping to isolate a particular disc as a pain generator.

-What are the Treatment Options for Discogenic Back Pain?
+What are the Treatment Options for Torn Disc/Discogenic Low Back Pain?

-Treatment for discogenic back pain ranges from conservative therapies to surgical intervention.
+Treatment options for a torn disc/discogenic low back pain ranges from conservative therapies to surgical intervention.
 The goals of treatment are to relieve pain, prevent or reduce stress on the discs or spinal nerves, and maintain normal function.
 It is almost always recommended that patients be prescribed nonsurgical, conservative treatment initially to help relieve symptoms.

 - Medications: anti-inflammatories, muscle relaxers and, on rare occasions narcotic medications